 Hosted on The Knowledge Network and linked to the NES Portal, the new FDA IT Platform will offer access to all FDA resources.
 Once registered, the platform will allow trainers to ...

-If you are currently waiting to attend one of our workshops, you will receive your certificate on the day.
 Once registered, you will also be able to access your certificate from your online training record.

 FDA courses / workshops will no longer be accessible directly from the NES Portal.